Custom CA Integration using Kubernetes CSR

 This feature requires Kubernetes version >= 1.18.

-This task shows how to provision Workload Certificates using a custom certificate authority that integrates with the Kubernetes CSR API.
+This task shows how to provision Workload Certificates using a custom certificate authority that integrates with the Kubernetes CSR API7.
 Different workloads can get their certificates signed from different cert-signers.
 Each cert-signer is effectively a different CA. It is expected that workloads whose certificates are issued from the same cert-signer can talk MTLS to each other while workloads signed by different signers cannot.
-This feature leverages Chiron, a lightweight component linked with Istiod that signs certificates using the Kubernetes CSR API.
+This feature leverages Chiron8, a lightweight component linked with Istiod that signs certificates using the Kubernetes CSR API.

-For this example, we use open-source cert-manager.
+For this example, we use open-source cert-manager9.

 Cert-manager has added experimental Support for Kubernetes CertificateSigningRequests

-starting with version 1.4.
+10 starting with version 1.4.

 Deploy Custom CA controller in the Kubernetes cluster

-Deploy cert-manager according to the installation doc.
+Deploy cert-manager according to the installation doc11.

 Create three self signed cluster issuers